MicrosoftDocs/cpp-docs/docs/preprocessor/predefined-macros.md

 ---
 # Predefined macros

-The Microsoft C/C++ compiler (MSVC) predefines certain preprocessor macros, depending on the language (C or C++), the compilation target, and the chosen compiler options.
+The Microsoft C/C++ compiler (MSVC) predefines certain preprocessor macros depending on the language (C or C++), the compilation target, and the chosen compiler options.

 MSVC supports the predefined preprocessor macros required by the ANSI/ISO C99, C11, and C17 standards, and the ISO C++14, C++17, and C++20 standards.
 The implementation also supports several more Microsoft-specific preprocessor macros.